-2. What is the difference between Per-Repo and Per-Developer licensing?
+2. What is the difference between Per-Usage and Per-Developer licensing?

-Per-Repo licensing means that you are purchasing one subscription for one source repository.
-The price does not depend on the size of the code repository, but on the number of Source Lines Of Code (SLOC) to which you apply PostSharp.
-So you can get starting adding PostSharp to a large team and project - just for 250$.
+Per-Usage licensing means that you are purchasing one subscription which can be shared by many repositories.
+The price depends on the number of Source Lines Of Code (SLOC) to which you apply PostSharp.
+So you can get started by adding PostSharp to a large team and project without the initial high investment.

 You can have unlimited number of developer working with the license, as long as the size of the code to which you apply PostSharp does not exceed the number of KSLOC you purchased.
 If that happens, you can purchase additional number of KSLOC at anytime.